 James achieved a Double First-Class Honours in Law at Downing College, University of Cambridge, where he was awarded several scholarships for his performance in examinations.

-- Claims for breach of bailment;
+- Drafting proceedings and representing parties in claims for breach of bailment;

 - MA, Downing College, University of Cambridge (2018)